aleclagarde/tfg/README.md

-# Energy efficiency measurement in optimization and inference of ML models
+# Energy Efficiency Measurement in Pruned and Quantized ML Models

-**Author: Alec Lagarde Teixidó**

-**Director: Silverio Martínez-Fernández**

-**Co-director: Matias Martinez**

-The research of this TFG consists of understanding how existing ML optimization frameworks impact the energy efficiency and accuracy of ML models.
-We will study the following aspects of ML models deployment:

-1. Energy consumed measurement when applying model optimization (e.g., quantization, pruning).
-2. Energy consumed and correctness measurement when applying model inference.
+The research of this in progress research consists of understanding how existing ML optimization frameworks impact the energy efficiency and accuracy of ML models.
+We will study the energy consumed and correctness measurement when applying model inference.

-This project was developed from January to June 2023 as a Bachelor's Degree thesis for the Data Science and Engineering Degree in the Universitat Politècnica de Catalunya.

 ----------

 ## Environment
-To replicate this projects environment, simply run ``conda create --name tfg python=3.10``.
-This will create the environment (named **tfg**) with Python 3.10.
+To replicate this projects environment, simply run ``conda create --name <environment name> python=3.10``.
+This will create the environment with Python 3.10.

-Once the environment is created, activate the environment with ``conda activate tfg``, after that, you can install all necessary packages with ``pip install -r requirements.txt``.
+Once the environment is created, activate the environment with ``conda activate <environment name>``, after that, you can install all necessary packages with ``pip install -r requirements.txt``.
 It is necessary to install the packages with pip instead of conda because conda does not work for some packages.

 ----------